vavachan/NPT_SLLOD/README.md

 	-[BOX]/2 [BOX]/2
 ```

-Temperature and other related quantities are specified in the begining of
+Temperature and other related quantities are specified in the begining of file
 soft_sphere_nvt.cpp.

 ![image](/PRESSURE_TEMP_NPT_SLLOD.png)